sadoprotocol/sado.space/public/docs/sdk/order.md

 ---

-## Load
+### .load

-Load a new order instance from a payload and signature.
+Load a pre-signed order instance.
 This is useful for generating an order instance from a payload and signature that has been constructed outside of the SDK.

 {% preview tabs=["JavaScript"] %}